At 110 years old, Avicia Thorpe has seen 19 presidents take office

-DANVILLE, N.C.
+DANVILLE, Va.
 (WTVD) --An hour north of Durham, there's a lot of history, but none quite as interesting as Avicia Thorpe who turned 110 years old Easter Sunday.

 "I don't have any particular secret," Thorpe explained.
 "All along I've taken the best care of myself I can and the rest of it was in Gods hands.
 He had work for me to do.
 He kept me prepared for me to do my part."